 Everything You Need to Know About Chandeleur Islands, Louisiana Fishing

-The Chandeleur Islands are a series of uninhabited barrier islands south of Biloxi, Mississippi and east of the Mississippi river delta of Louisiana.
-The islands are remote, and this means they attract a ton of fish and don't get a lot of fishing.
-This means this crescent shaped strip of barrier islands is perfect for a weekend fishing getaway.
+The Chandeleur Islands are a series of uninhabited barrier islands south of Biloxi, Mississippi and east of the Mississippi River delta of Louisiana.
+The Ideal location combined with the structure the island provides draws in tons of fish and makes it a healthy fishery with incredible fishing opportunities.
+With the islands being remote, it makes it harder for anglers to access the fish that live here and prevents the fish from getting pressured or being overfished.
+This means this crescent-shaped strip of barrier islands is perfect for a weekend fishing getaway.

 How do I get to the Chandeleur Islands?

-The remoteness of the Chandeleur Islands make it a great fishery but also mean it is more of a challenge to even get there in the first place.
+The remoteness of the Chandeleur Islands makes it a great fishery but also more of a challenge to get there in the first place.
 Fishing here is ideal for a multi-day trip, and you can either stay on the boat or stay in a refurbished oil rig as your home base.